A linear model of separation for western boundary currents with bathymetry and stratification: Construction and proof of validity of approximate solutions

 \end{lemma}

 \begin{remark} \begin{itemize} \item Note that each term in the asymptotic expansion will in fact depend on the parameters $\om, \beta, \nu_h$ and $\nu_3$, and therefore on $\varepsilon$.
 In view of the properties satisfied by $u^k$, our asymptotic expansion is in fact an expansion in powers of $\varepsilon\beta \ll 1$.
 However, keeping the description above allows us to perform more compact computations, to preserve the structure of the hierarchy, and to avoid discussions on the relative sizes of the parameters.
-We emphasize that each term $u^k$ shall be determined explicitly.
+We emphasize that each term $u^k$ can be determined explicitly (and shall be to compute the next order term).

 \item As already mentioned, the term ``interior'' is slightly misleading since each term $u_{\mathrm{i}}^k$ will contain a boundary layer type term (see \cref{lem:CL-Gstar}).
-However this boundary layer term will be weaker than the one contained in $u_{\mathrm{M}}^k$, which explains why the estimates for $u_{\mathrm{i}}^k$ are smaller than the ones for $u_{\mathrm{M}}^k$ by a power of $\mu$. \end{itemize}
+However this boundary layer term will be weaker than the one contained in $u_{\mathrm{M}}^k$, which explains why the upper-bounds for $u_{\mathrm{i}}^k$ are smaller than the ones for $u_{\mathrm{M}}^k$ by a power of $\mu$.

-\end{remark} \begin{proof} First, we take a similar Ansatz for the pressure and density, namely $p=\sum_k \eps^k p^k$, $\rho=\sum_k \rho^k$, where each $p^k, \rho^k $ is decomposed into an interior part, a Munk part and an Ekman part.
+\item Assumption \eqref{hyp:parameters} ensures that $\mu$ is bounded from above and below by $C (\beta/\nueff)^{1/3}$ (see \cref{lem:characteristic}).
+This fact will be used repeatedly in the proof. \end{itemize} \end{remark} \begin{proof} First, we take a similar Ansatz for the pressure and density, namely $p=\sum_k \eps^k p^k$, $\rho=\sum_k \rho^k$, where each $p^k, \rho^k $ is decomposed into an interior part, a Munk part and an Ekman part.
 We will construct each family recursively.
 We recall that the terms corresponding to $k=0$ and $k=1$ have already been constructed in \cref{sec:correcteurs}.
 We will in fact propagate estimates that are more precise than the ones announced in the Lemma.
 More precisely, we will prove that for all $k$, there exists $m_k, C_k$ such that for $m_x+ m_y + m_z\leq m_k$, for $j=1,3$,

 Additionally, the support in the tangential Fourier variables of each term in the expansion will be included in $B(0, R)$.
+The sequence $(m_k)$ will satisfy $m_{k+1}=m_k-6$ due to some finite loss of derivatives at every step.
+Eventually, we will choose the source term with sufficient regularity, so that $m_k\geq m$ for all $k\in \{0,\cdots, K\}$.

 \textit{\textbf{Iterative construction of the interior part.}} We first consider the interior part, and we omit momentarily the subscript $\mathrm{i}$ in order not to burden the notation.
 Writing the balance for the terms of order $\eps^k$ in \eqref{L1NSrho} (arguing for now as if $\om$, $\beta$, $\nu$ were of order one), we find, for $k\geq 0$,